Hiaaaa40/Low-Bit-width-Large-Model-Quantization-Challenge/docs/index.md

-# IEEE ICME 2026 Challenge
-## Low-Precision Large Language Model Efficient Computation Challenge
+# The IEEE International Conference on Multimedia & Expo (ICME) 2026 Low-Precision Large Language Model Efficient Computation Challenge

 This challenge is an official challenge track of the
 **IEEE International Conference on Multimedia & Expo (ICME) 2026**.